In this article, we will cover the causes, symptoms, and treatment of schizophrenia.

 A schizophrenia diagnosis is reached by observing the actions of the patient.
 If the doctor suspects possible schizophrenia, they will need to know about the patient's medical and psychiatric history.

-Certain tests will be ordered to rule out other illnesses and conditions that may trigger schizophrenia-like symptoms.
-Examples of some of the tests may include:
+Certain tests will be ordered to rule out other illnesses and conditions that may trigger schizophrenia-like symptoms, such as:

 Patients must meet the criteria outlined in the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 This is an American Psychiatric Association manual used by healthcare professionals to diagnose mental illnesses and conditions.